-You’ve probably wondered if your baby gets thirsty or if he needs to drink water.
-The answer to these questions is: No.
+You’ve probably wondered if your baby gets thirsty or if they need to drink water.
+The answer to these questions is: no.

 The reason why babies shouldn’t drink water before they’re six months old is that it can cause intoxication or alter their electrolyte balance.
 However, there are special cases (for example, if your baby has been vomiting a lot), where your child might be dehydrated.
 In these circumstances, you should talk to your pediatrician to know how to proceed.

 However, your child can also drink liquids other than water.
-Once he turns one, he can start drinking other beverages like cow milk.
+Once they turn one, they can start drinking other beverages like cow milk.
 Also, it is very likely that your little one will be exposed to other kinds of beverages like natural juice, flavored milk, nut milk, artificially sweetened beverages, sugary beverages, or ones that contain caffeine.
-Try to avoid giving your child any of these, since, for him, some of the components are still difficult to process and digest.
-These components can also have negative side effects such as altering the sleep cycle, increase irritability, diminish the concentration capacity, headaches or increase restlessness.
+Try to avoid giving your child any of these, since some of the components are still difficult for them to process and digest.
+These components can also have negative side effects such as altering the sleep cycle, increasing irritability, diminishing concentration capacity, headaches or increasing restlessness.

 So, in conclusion, you should introduce water until your baby is six months old or, in special cases, when your pediatrician recommends it.